ARVE-Research/makesoil-clm/README.md

 ## User settings

-specify a directory for the output file NB this directory has to exist before specifying
+specify a directory for the output file, NB this directory has to exist before running the script

-`outdir=../global30minute`
+example: `outdir=../global30minute`

 specify a target directory where the raw data is stored (or should be downloaded)

-`datadir=/Volumes/Amalanchier/datasets/soils`
+example: `datadir=/Volumes/Amalanchier/datasets/soils`

-set to true if the raw data should be downloaded
+set the following flag to `true` if the raw data should be downloaded

 `getdata=false`